DanielLiu1123/httpexchange-spring-boot-starter/README.md

 }
 ```

-> Generated abstract class name is the interface name with suffix `Base`.
+> Generated abstract class name is the interface name with suffix `Base` by default, can be configured by `httpexchange-processor.properties`.

 Use the base implementation to implement the server side: